 Do not rinse the area with cold water while stingers are still in the skin since this can cause them to release more venom.

 Some people use baking soda to neutralize the venom of a jellyfish sting.
-A 2007 study found no benefits to this approach.
-There is no evidence that baking soda is dangerous but other treatments are more effective.
+A

 In cases of severe stings, causing cardiovascular symptoms, an injection of magnesium sulfate may be given by a doctor in a monitored setting.